bbmokhtari/django-translations/docs/guide/context.rst

    Translations updated!

-To update the translations of the defined purview for a list of instances:
+To update the translations of a list of instances and some relations of it:

 .. testcode:: guide_update